 How digital do we need to become?
 Through a series of surveys, interviews and working sessions, identify your company’s digital ambitions and create a blueprint of the new DNA traits you need to achieve them.

 Construct minimum viable changes (MVCs) that will help infuse the needed digital DNA into your organisational DNA.
 MVCs are a series of tactical, measurable change actions.

 Develop a journey map that plots out the series of MVCs over a selected time horizon.

-The power and utilities sector is in an unprecedented period of disruption and transformation as a multitude of forces reshape it, and a wide array of new players appear to want in.
-Being already there, with assets in place, terabytes of customer information, and typically a high degree of brand permission,16 incumbents may have an advantage from the starting gate—but likely not if they keep doing things the way they’ve always done them.
+The power and utilities sector is in an unprecedented period of disruption and transformation as a multitude of forces reshape it and a wide array of new players appear to want in.
+Being already there, with assets in place, terabytes of customer information and typically a high degree of brand permission,16 incumbents may have an advantage from the starting gate—but likely not if they keep doing things the way they’ve always done them.
 Power and utility companies that seek to thrive as the future unfolds should start their digital journeys now or keep moving if they’ve already started.
 Here are some steps to consider:

-Develop or acquire new technology: Participate in a technology incubator, start a venture capital organization, or consider investing in or partnering with technology companies to develop innovative products, services, or business models and test use cases.
+Develop or acquire new technology: Participate in a technology incubator, start a venture capital organisation, or consider investing in or partnering with technology companies to develop innovative products, services, or business models and test use cases.